SergioOyaga/LinkedInOptimizationExamples/src/main/java/org/soyaga/examples/Tango/GeneticTango/README.md

    Package with the UI for the GA LinkedIn Tango problem.

 ### [Controller](https://github.com/SergioOyaga/LinkedInOptimizationExamples/blob/master/src/main/java/org/soyaga/examples/Tango/GeneticTango/Controller.java):
-This Class controls the communication between the UI and the math model running in the back.
+This Class controls the communication between the UI and the GA running in the back.

 ### [RunLinkedInTango](https://github.com/SergioOyaga/LinkedInOptimizationExamples/blob/master/src/main/java/org/soyaga/examples/Tango/GeneticTango/RunLinkedInTango.java):
 This is the main class.
 Is where the run starts.
 As simple as instantiate the UI.